Keeper-Wallet/Keeper-Wallet-Extension/README.md

     const authData = { data: "Auth on my site" };
     Waves.auth(authData)
         .then(auth => {
-            console.log(state); //displaying the result on the console /*...processing data */
+            console.log(auth); //displaying the result on the console /*...processing data */
         }).catch(error => {
             console.error(error); // displaying the result on the console